 Design of Simulation Experiments FOR SIMULATION MODELING Overview

 Simulation models often have many input factors and determining which ones have a significant impact on performance measures (responses) of interest can be a truly daunting task.
 The common approach of changing one factor at a time is very often incorrect, because for many models factors interact to impact on the responses.
-In this simulation course, we give a comprehensive presentation of design of experiments (DOE) specifically for simulation modeling, whose major goal is to determine which factors have the greatest effect on the responses, and to do so with the least amount of simulating.
-Other important uses of DOE are to develop a metamodel (a simplified model of the simulation model) based on the important factors to predict the model response for factor-level combinations that were not actually simulated due to execution- or setup-time constraints, or because a prediction is needed in real time.
+In this course we give a comprehensive presentation of design of experiments (DOE) specifically for simulation modeling, whose major goal is to determine which factors have the greatest effect on the responses.
+Another important use of DOE is to develop a metamodel (a simplified model of the simulation model) based on the important factors to predict the model response for factor-level combinations that were not actually simulated due to execution-time or setup-time constraints, or because a prediction is needed in real time.
 A metamodel can also be used to find the factor combination that optimizes the simulation response.

 We discuss a simple and widely applicable approach for determining significant factors in the context of simulation modeling.
 Methods designed for physical experiments, which are discussed in university courses or implemented in statistical software, make assumptions that are rarely satisfied in practice.
-Students will analyze experimental data in class using a leading DOE software package, and be prepared to apply their knowledge the following week at work.
+Students will analyze simulation-response data in class using a leading DOE software package, and be prepared to apply their knowledge the following week at work.

 - Factorial Designs for Determining Important Model Factors